-Shaping Places for Wellbeing Programme
+Shaping Places for Wellbeing

-Shaping Places for Wellbeing is a 3-year programme, running until March 2024, which is being delivered by Public Health Scotland (PHS) and the Improvement Service (IS) jointly with local authorities and NHS local boards.
-The Programme has funding from The Health Foundation and Scottish Government.
+Between 2022 and June 2024, the Shaping Places for Wellbeing Programme worked locally in seven towns across Scotland supporting councils, health boards and other stakeholders working with them to develop resources to take a place-based approach in their decisions and actions.
+The Programme has been delivered by Public Health Scotland (PHS) and the Improvement Service (IS) jointly with local authorities and NHS local boards.
+The Programme received funding from The Health Foundation and Scottish Government.

-The Ambition of the Shaping Places for Wellbeing Programme is to:
+The Ambition of the Shaping Places for Wellbeing is to: